vrutkovs/slides-developing-k8s-with-k8s/slides.md

 Note:

 My dayjob is working on control plane components - kube-apiserver mostly, but along the way I contribute to several other projects and k8s components.
 Let's dive in how these components are being developed, tested and assembled into distributions.

 ---
 <!-- .slide: class="image-only" -->
-### Continous Development
+### Continuous Development

 ![ci-cd](imgs/ci-cd.jpg)